-UFHO2 is a competitive turn-based game of wits.
-Half strategy, half board game, all fun. • Story Mode, with 10 unique planets, for a total of 30+ matches. • An endless Online Multiplayer mode, with cross-platform goodness (even with the iPad) - friends cannot hide behind platform-related excuses! • An even more endless Local Multiplayer mode - outwitting your friends is more fun when you can see the disappointment in their eyes. • 10 different alien races to unlock, each with its own in-game power - several guests from other indie games (World of Goo, Super Crate Box, Bit.Trip, Blocks That Matter, Gish, Cortex Command) • A wonderful original soundtrack, by composer Francesco D'Andrea.
-ALPHA VERSION: Being in Alpha state, some features are still under development.
-What's in: • Local multiplayer up to 4 • Full AI • All characters, all powerups • A tutorial on the basics What is going to be in: • All the other Story Mode levels • Online multiplayer • Account creation • Translations
+• Story Mode, with 10 unique planets, for a total of 30+ matches • An endless Local Multiplayer mode - it's more fun when you see your friends in the eyes while you outwit them • 10 different alien races to unlock, each one with its own in-game power: several guests from other indie games (World of Goo, Super Crate Box, Bit.Trip, Blocks That Matter, Gish, Cortex Command) • A wonderful original soundtrack, by composer Francesco D'Andrea And more to come in the next update

 AI is getting more and more refined, here's an update on what it does until now.
 Also, a couple of photos from the bGeek, a fair that was held this weekend in which we showed UFHO2.

 Posted by CiroContinisio on Sep 25th, 2012

 I've been working extensively on the AI these past two weeks.
 We had a rudimentary AI in the first Flash version of UFHO2, which you can check by downloading the Flash demo from this very website.

 However, that was a quick AI I made when I was still less experienced.

 If the AI sees he has a clear path to the gem, he will go for it: